 Activities and Outings

 Daily social, recreational and physical activities are provided.
 Our Activities and Recreation staff plan a number of activities designed to satisfy our resident’s needs and interests.
 These activities include bingo, conversation groups, shuffleboard, painting, rhythm band, daily exercise groups, horticultural therapy, music therapy, sensory stimulation plus a whole lot more!
 These programs change regularly as resident interests and abilities change.
 The time and place of these activities is posted on the bulletin board on each Resident Home Area and each resident receives a copy of the activity calendar in their room.
+Click here to see our monthly calendars.

 Local organizations and community groups provide entertainment for your enjoyment.
 Such events are advertised in the monthly Activities Calendar.
 Family and friends are welcome on all occasions.